 Besides Wrigley Field, the next-best place to enjoy a Chicago Cubs game is your own backyard, right in downtown Chicago.
-Created by Reveal Design, the linear design features a patio was made with Technoblock pavers, ipe, black steel and frosted-glass fencing, aluminum powder-coated planters and fire table, and a a grill area framed with ipe.
-Those illuminated orbs can be adjusted to change colors for holidays or sports on TV.Continue to 18 of 24 below.
+Created by Reveal Design, the linear design features a patio was made with Technoblock pavers, Ipe, black steel and frosted-glass fencing, aluminum powder-coated planters, and the fire table and grill area are framed with Ipe.
+The illuminated orbs can be adjusted to change colors for holidays or sports on TV.Continue to 17 of 23 below.

 Natural Berkeley Backyard